jedgentry/Parlay/README.md

 ## Installation

-Parlay requires Python 2.7 to be installed.
-This is included on OSX and Linux.
-Windows users can install python [here](https://www.python.org/ftp/python/2.7.11/python-2.7.11.amd64.msi).
-For Windows users who already have Python 2.7 installed, it is recommonded to upgrade to the latest version (2.7.11), especially since it includes the python package manager "pip".
+#### Windows Installer

+An installer for 64-bit Windows is [available on our organization page](http://promenadesoftware.github.io).

+#### Install via Python Pip

-The easiest way to install Parlay is with pip:
+For users familiar with python, the easiest way to install Parlay is with pip:
 ```
 c:\> pip install git+https://github.com/PromenadeSoftware/Parlay.git
 ```

 ## License

 Parlay is released under the GPLv3 License.

+## Copyright

+Parlay is Copyright (C) 2015 by Promenade Software, Inc.